maciekluczak/TicTacToe/README.md

 # TicTacToe

-## tic-tac-toe game, using a graphic interface written in java swing

 includes: user registration system, result rankings, tournaments, saving the state of the current game, self-created unique animated GUI components and licensed Music/Sounds, the possibility of custom gameplay on two-dimensional 3x3, 4x4 and three-dimensional 3x3x3, 4x4x4 boards.
 The ability to play as a guest or user against others or against a bot

 ---------------------